-Investments in money market instruments would involve a moderate credit risk i.e. risk of an issuer's liability to meet the principal payments.
-Additionally, money market securities, while fairly liquid, lack a well-developed secondary market, which may restrict the selling ability of the Scheme and may lead to the Scheme incurring losses till the security is finally sold.

-- Money market instruments may also be subject to price volatility due to factors such as changes in interest rates (when interest rates in the market rise, the value of a portfolio of money market instruments can be expected to decline), general level of market liquidity and market perception of credit worthiness of the issuer of such instruments and risks associated with settlement of transactions and reinvestment of intermediate cash flows.
-The NAV of the Scheme's Units, to the extent that the Scheme is invested in money market instruments, will consequently be affected by the aforesaid factors.
-The AMC endeavours to manage such risk by the use of in- house credit analysis. - The NAV of the Scheme's Units, to the extent that the corpus of the Scheme is invested in money market instruments, will be affected by the changes in the level of interest rates.
+- Investments in money market instruments would involve a moderate credit risk i.e. risk of an issuer's liability to meet the principal payments. - Money market instruments may also be subject to price volatility due to factors such as changes in interest rates, general level of market liquidity and market perception of credit worthiness of the issuer of such instruments. - The NAV of the Scheme's Units, to the extent that the corpus of the Scheme is invested in money market instruments, will be affected by the changes in the level of interest rates.
 When interest rates in the market rise, the value of a portfolio of money market instruments can be expected to decline.

-Risks associated with investing in Derivatives
+· Risks associated with investing in Derivatives